djajcevic/JFObjectMapping/README.md

 @end
 ```

-See example for more details.
+See example (unit tests) for more details.

 ## Author